FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 #### Skills
 Trained in
 Trained in a number of additional skills equal to  plus your Intelligence modifier
+#### Attacks
+Trained in
+Trained in a number of additional skills equal to  plus your Intelligence modifier
+#### Defenses
+Trained in light armour
+Trained in unarmoured defense
+#### Class DC
+Trained in Berserker Class DC
+#### Moves (Spells)
+Trained in somatic component spell attacks
+Trained in somatic component spell DC

 ### Black Belt
 Stats: +2 Charisma, +1 Dexterity, -2 Intelligence